michel1991/ocp-java-11/security/README.md

 Exposing the information unintentionally is not OK, making option B incorrect.
 Sharing confidential information with others is definitely not OK, making option D incorrect.

-### How many requests does it take to have a DDoS attack?
-* A. None
-* B. One
-* C. Two
-* D. Many

-A distributed denial of service (DDoS) attack requires multiple requests by definition.
-Even a regular denial of service attack often requires multiple requests.
-For example, if you forget to close resources, it will take a number of tries for your application to run out resources.
-Therefore, option D is correct.

 ### Which statements are true about the clone() method?
 (Choose all that apply.)
 * A. Calling clone() on any object will compile.